DrFelder/ppr-documentation/SRS.md

 - the place/location
 - the date and time the operation takes place
 The information can be split into a public and a private part.
 The private part can only be seen by accepted team members.

+This Use Case is specified in a [seperate document](UCs/CreateOperation.md).

 ##### Pre Condition
 - The user should be logged in the system
 ##### Normal Flow of Operations